xtreemze/KullabergCitizenScience/README.md

 ```
 for the conection.

+Connect to the citizenScience database and use the collections for each mission:
+-Tumlare
+-TrailCondition

 ## Continuous Integration
 Configured for automatic Travis CI deployment to gh-pages branch if webpack compiles without errors.